dipanshu447/build-discord-app/README.md

 ---

-## What is create-discord-app?
+## What is build-discord-app?

-`discord-app` is a modern CLI tool that scaffolds production-ready Discord bot applications in seconds.
+`build-discord-app` is a modern CLI tool that scaffolds production-ready Discord bot applications in seconds.
 It leverages GitHub-hosted templates and provides an intuitive setup experience with intelligent conflict resolution and automatic project configuration.

 ### Built with ❤️ during my 100 Days of Code